Claud Hamilton, 1st Lord Paisley: Later years

 In 1562 his eldest brother, James, was declared insane.
 His father died at Hamilton on 22 January 1575.
-His brother James as the eldest inherited the title and estate but because of his insanity, John, the second brother, had to stand in for him.
+His brother James as the eldest inherited the title and estate but because of his insanity, Lord John, the second brother, had to stand in for him.

-Then in 1579, the privy council decided to arrest both him and his brother, Lord John Hamilton (afterwards 1st Marquess of Hamilton), to punish them for their past misdeeds.
-They were besieged at Hamilton.
-The brothers escaped to the Kingdom of England, where Queen Elizabeth used them as pawns in the diplomatic game, and later Claud lived for a short time in France.
+Regent Morton made a progress in September 1575.
+Claud and Sir James Hamilton escorted him from Dalkeith Palace to Linlithgow.
+In November 1575, while Morton held a justice ayre at Dumfries, Claud and Lord John took part in a horse race against English borderers at Solway sands.

-In 1580 he is received into the Catholic church by Frater James Tyrie.
+In 1579, the privy council decided to arrest both him and his brother John to punish them for their past misdeeds.
+It was claimed that Claud had not paid his dues to the crown as Commendator of Paisley Abbey.
+In May, the Hamiltons were besieged at Hamilton and at Craignethan Castle, then known as "Draffen".
+The Palace of Paisley was surrendered to the Master of Glencairn.
+They escaped to England, where Queen Elizabeth used them as pawns in the diplomatic game, and later Claud lived for a short time in France.
+In 1580, Claud was received into the Catholic church by James Tyrie.

-In April 1583 Claud was in exile in England at Widdrington Castle in Northumberland.
+In April 1583, Claud was in exile in England at Widdrington Castle in Northumberland.
 He wrote to Queen Elizabeth and Frances Walsingham for aid for his expenses living in this "sober house" especially as his wife was soon to visit.

+In January 1586, Hamilton was in Paris where he met three supporters of Mary, Queen of Scots; Thomas Morgan, Charles Paget, and Albert Fontenay.
 Returning to Scotland in 1586 and meddling again in politics, he sought to reconcile James VI of Scotland with his mother; he was in communication with Philip II of Spain in the interests of Mary and the Roman Catholic religion, and neither the failure of Anthony Babington's plot nor even the defeat of the Spanish Armada put an end to these intrigues.

 In 1587 he was created a Scottish Lord of Parliament as Lord Paisley, when the abbey was erected as a barony.
 With this the Hamilton family gained a second seat in Parliament, the first being held by his elder brother John for his eldest brother James, during his insanity.
 This seat in the Scottish Parliament was occupied after his death by his grandson James, the 2nd Earl of Abercorn and Lord Paysley became a subsidiary title of the earls, later marquesses and dukes of Abercorn, which was held by the heir apparent.